Tojtt/computer-graphics-projects/README.md

-# CS184 Project Webpage Repo

-The goal of this repo is to provide a template from which students can host CS184 project writeups.

-## Enabling Github Pages

-To enable Github pages, go to the 'Settings' tab then click on 'Pages'.
-Under 'Source', make sure that the branch is set to 'master' and the folder is set to 'root'.
-If these settings are correct, navigating to the github page link should render index.html
+# Computer Graphics Projects

+This repo showcases projects that I worked on in CS184: Computer Graphics at UC Berkeley.

-## Adding Project Webpages
+## Project Webpages

 There are 5 folders, one for each project.
 Each contains an index.html file.
 When the links from the mainpage are clicked, these files will be loaded, so edit these to add your project webpages.

+Below are direct links to the projects for convenience:

+Project 1 page

+Project 2 page

+Project 3 page

+Project 4 page

+Project 5 page